Commercial Signs Regulatory Program

 If you are interested in receiving notifications including announcements of rule changes regarding the commercial signs regulatory program for billboards, please subscribe to updates.

 - Certified Cities Annual Teleconference (2021)

-If you require assistance or have questions concerning commercial signs and outdoor advertising, please contact us by phone or email.
-We will respond within one business day.
+If you require assistance or have questions concerning commercial signs and outdoor advertising, please contact the Right of Way Division.
+Responses usually occur within one business day.